-You will be compensated \$50 for the required 12 study visits (screen, entry, and then twice yearly for 5 years) you attend, for a total of \$600.
+You will be compensated \$50 for the required 12 study visits (screen, entry, and then twice yearly for 5 years) you attend.
+In addition, you will be compensated \$50 at visits when you have a Fibroscan procedure.
+Compensation for the screen visit will be given as cash, compensation for all other visits will be given on a Clincard (a debit card).
+For the routine study visits the total compensation is \$600; the total compensation for the Fibroscans will depend on where you are in the study when you sign this consent form.
 There is no other form of compensation available such as reimbursements for parking, tokens or child care.
 In order to be compensated for your participation in this study, you must provide your Social Security Number.
 Additionally, please note that the University of Pennsylvania is required to report to the IRS any cumulative payments for participation in research studies that exceed a total of \$600 in a calendar year.